Muskaan-Adil/Hybrid-Movie-Recommender/Report.md

 * Explore more advanced hybrid models using matrix factorization or neural recommenders

 The final hybrid pipeline offers a robust and flexible foundation for real-world movie recommendation systems.

----

-If you want, I can **package this into a proper README-style markdown** for your GitHub as well — just say:

-> *“yes, package it for GitHub”* 🚀